AI-Enhanced VS Code

 OpenAI Codex as a complementary path

 Codex matters here not because VS Code must become an OpenAI-only stack, but because the current product family spans editor, app, CLI, and cloud-backed task execution.
+GPT-5.5 is available in Codex as well as the now-documented API model route, so this route can also be a practical way to try the newest OpenAI coding behavior inside a broader development workflow.
 If your team mixes planning, editor work, and delegated code tasks, that continuity is useful.

 A Good VS Code Workflow